fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-map.md

 * Call the `render` method to render the map on the `chartContainer <div>` element.

-That's it! you have configured your first Map.
+That's it!
+You have configured your first Map.

-The full HTML code for the example looks as under:
+The full HTML code is shwon below:

 ```
 <html>